bc-discord/bc-discord.github.io/pages/balisong/recommendation.md

 ### $201 - $300
 - **Squid Industries**: Kraken · $265 · Available · ✦✦✦✦✦
     - Al channel handles.
 Consistent flipper, commonly used during live competitions.
-- **FLS Balisong**: Liminal · $275 · Discontinued · ✦✦✦✧✧
+- **FLS Balisong**: Liminal · $275 · Discontinued · ✦✦✧✧✧
-    - Early issues with cracked tang; if you don't beat your balisong, pretty good value with Ti handles.
+    - Early issues with cracked tang; if you don't beat your balisong, pretty good value with Ti channel handles.
 Might be hard to find second-hand.
 Bottom weights are not easily replacable.

 ### $300 - $500